open-rmf/crossflow/handbook/src/scope-cleanup.md

 workflow session.

 The buffer cleanup phase acts like a user-defined destructor for your workflow.
-You can define any number of buffer cleanup workflows for your workflow---you read that right, you can define workflows to clean up the data in the buffers of your workflow.
+You can define any number of ***buffer cleanup workflows*** for your workflow---you read that right, you can define *workflows* to clean up the data in the buffers of your workflow.

-The input message for each cleanup workflow is an [Accessor](./listen.md#accessor) containing keys of buffers in the scope that is being cleaned up.
+The input message for each cleanup workflow is an [Accessor](./listen.md#accessor) for the buffers that it's cleaning up.
 You can choose any in-scope buffers that you would like the Accessor to contain when you set the cleanup workflow.
 You can also specify if each cleanup workflow should be run only when the parent workflow was prematurely cancelled, successfully terminated, or either.

 > [!NOTE]
 > You can use the same buffer across multiple cleanup workflows, but be mindful